 Sports-specific rehabilitation is a subspecialty of orthopedic rehabilitation where physical therapists use the most current evidenced-based therapeutic techniques for each sport to maximize recovery for athletes.
 We see a wide range of athletes at Achieve, ranging from adolescent to college-level athletes, as well as weekend warriors.
 Each therapist is well versed in a variety of sports and use specific manual techniques, exercises, and flexibility training to progress each athlete’s overall function post-injury.

 Therapeutic modalities are tools that physical therapists use to help improve blood flow to sore tissues, decrease swelling post-injury, and lessen pain to improve tolerance to activities.
 Often they are used to warm up prior to or cool down after completing physical therapy treatment and are used as adjuncts to manual techniques used by your physical therapist.
-Achieve Physical Therapy uses moist heat, cold packs, ultrasound, electrical stimulation, and iontophoresis as indicated per each individual’s injury in hopes to improve overall recovery from injury.
+Achieve Physical Therapy uses moist heat, cold packs, ultrasound, and electrical stimulation as indicated per each individual’s injury in hopes to improve overall recovery from injury.

 Cybex Strength Equipment is the top of the line strength equipment.
 Cybex as a company has done, and continues to complete, extensive research in the area of strength and conditioning with their equipment to create the best and most effective strength equipment to improve overall results from strength and conditioning.
 At Achieve, we use our machines to target particular muscle groups that have been affected during an injury and create a home program for those who regularly attend a gym and have similar equipment to use there.